 Social Security is running out.
 Here is what it means for you.

-Starting in 2020, Social Security will have more money going out than coming in.
+Starting in 2020, Social Security had more money going out than coming in.

 That means the program will need to start drawing down principal to honor its commitments.